-This chapter was deemed to have been poorly answered in prior ICGP assessments; MEQ; 2016.
+Assessments This chapter was deemed to have been poorly answered in prior ICGP assessments; MEQ; 2016.
+CPD Using the curriculum for a tutorial?
 New (2018) up 5 hours of internal credits for in-practice tutorials not recorded elsewhere.

 At one time or another, about half of us will experience some kind of mental health problem, and many will turn to the GP for help and support.
 Studies find that, on average, about one third of GPs' patients experience mental health problems.
 GPs often see patients who present with unexplained physical symptoms and may have underlying psychological distress.